 L-Theanine

 Present in green tea, the L-theanine is an amino acid that promotes a state of calm and concentration without causing drowsiness.
-It works by modulating brain wave activity and stimulating the production of neurotransmitters like GABA and dopamine.
+It works by modulating brain wave activity and stimulating the production of neurotransmitters such as GABA and dopamine.
 Combined with caffeine, it enhances alertness while reducing the side effects of mental stress.
 Found in green tea, it promotes relaxation without drowsiness and improves concentration.
 (See the article: The benefits of L-theanine)

 Acetyl-L-Carnitine